twbs/bootstrap/site/content/docs/4.3/migration.md

 - **Todo:** Drop `.text-hide` as it's an antiquated method for hiding text that shouldn't be used anymore
 - **Todo:** Split utilities into property-value utility classes and helpers

+## Docs

+-  Removed "Wall of browser bugs" page because it has become obsolete

 ## Build tools